James Outman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

+- The Pirates give up the third-fewest home runs in baseball (86 total, one per game).

+- Bido gets the start for the Pirates, his fifth of the season.
+He is 0-1 with a 4.74 ERA and 18 strikeouts in 19 2/3 innings pitched.

-- In his most recent time out on Thursday against the San Diego Padres, the right-hander threw 4 2/3 innings, allowing four earned runs while surrendering six hits.
+- The right-hander's most recent time out was on Friday against the Milwaukee Brewers, when he went 3 1/3 innings, surrendering four earned runs while allowing four hits.

-- The 24-year-old has a 4.11 ERA and 5.5 strikeouts per nine innings across 10 games this season, while giving up a batting average of .291 to opposing hitters.
+- In four games this season, the 27-year-old has a 4.74 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.